cloudblog004/fantasticfoodies/content/en/posts/3174-step-by-step-guide-to-prepare-ultimate-chicken-and-amp-prawn-dumplings.md

 1. Layer the dumplings on a plate, drizzle with the sauce and top with finely chopped green onion and crispy onion.
 ENJOY! 🤤
 1. Ready to serve and ENJOY!

-Chicken is an esoteric programming language by Torbjörn Söderstedt, in which &#34;chicken&#34; is the only valid symbol.
-A chicken program consists of the tokens &#34;chicken&#34;, &#34; &#34; and &#34;\n&#34;.
+Chicken is an esoteric programming language by Torbjörn Söderstedt, in which *chicken* is the only valid symbol.
+A chicken program consists of the tokens *chicken*, * * and *\n*.
 Every line has a number of chickens separated by spaces.
 The number of chickens corresponds to an opcode.

-So that is going to wrap this up with this exceptional food chicken &amp; prawn dumplings recipe.
+So that is going to wrap this up with this exceptional food chicken & prawn dumplings recipe.
 Thank you very much for your time.
 I am sure you will make this at home.
 There's gonna be interesting food at home recipes coming up.
 Don't forget to save this page in your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!